Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bossroom/getting-started-boss-room.md

 To see the multiplayer functionality in action, you can:

-* Run multiple instances of the game locally on your computer (using either ParrelSync or builds).
+* Connect with a friend over your local area network
-* Connect to a friend over the internet.
+* Connect with a friend over the internet
+  * You can use UGS which helps remove the complexities of handling port forwarding
+  * Otherwise, the host will need to setup port forwarding on their router

 See [Testing multiplayer games locally](../../tutorials/testing/testing_locally.md) for more information.